twstdpear/nl_i3_parts/bltouch/README.md

 M48 V3 ; Run repeatability test - range should be 0.02mm or less.

 Your M851 value should be somewhere between -1.0mm and -2.0mm.
-I prefer it to be closer to -1.0mm so the probe is a little higher when stowed, so there's just a little more clearance if your print curls up.
+I prefer it to be above -1.0mm so the probe is a little higher when stowed, so there's just a little more clearance if your print curls up.

 # Connecting it to your RAMBo